NigelFell/milestone-project1/README.md

         1. On the home page a user can scroll down to a map showing the area covered by the mobile service within a circle.

+        2. Verfiying a postcode is within the mobile service area has been left to a future release of the site.

     4. As a First Time Visitor, I want to be able to telephone the site owners business directly or enter my contact information to initiate communication with the website owner.

         1. The user can easily navigate to the Contact page and telephone or enter their contact information and click the Contact Us submit button.